Thursday, November 14, 2024

 The (Lucy Calkins) empire strikes back

 From The Atlantic : “How Lucy Calkins Became the Face of America’s Reading Crisis,” in which Helen Lewis wonders how Calkins can reclaim her good name.
-A recent e-mail from the magazine refers to Calkins as a “the scapegoat” for the reading crisis.
+A recent e-mail from the magazine refers to Calkins as “the scapegoat” for the reading crisis.

 I see so much self-mystification and evasion of fact in Calkins’s response to her fall from favor.
 Just one example: Emily Hanford, who produced the podcast series Sold a Story: How Teaching Kids to Read Went So Wrong, noted a passage in Calkins’s The Art of Teaching Writing (1994) that assumes a world of privilege: